takemil8088/MICB-475-Project-2/README.md

 ## Team meeting 2:

 **Meeting Agenda:**

 Goal: discuss datasets with the whole team present and decide on a project topic - review project ideas based on the background research we've done about the topics and the datasets we've found.
 Are the datasets good?

-### Summary:
-The team sent teaching team some papers with cancer samples, however the papers that were expected had very few samples.
-The team debated between the two for a bit before deciding to go with the depression dataset.
-The depression dataset was very well annotated and also has many samples.
-It was also biologically backed up due to previous literature indicating the microbiome affects depression and hypertension through the cardiovascular system.
-Therefore we decided to use the depression dataset

 ### Disscusion regarding the two samples: